Kong/docs.konghq.com/app/mesh/1.2.x/features/vault.md

 Once running, this backend is responsible for communicating with Vault and for using Vault's PKI to automatically issue and rotate data plane certificates for each proxy.

+### Configure Vault

+The `vault` mTLS backend expects a `kuma-pki-${MESH_NAME}` PKI already configured in Vault.
+For example, the PKI path for a mesh named `default` would be `kuma-pki-default`.

+Follow the steps below to configure Vault for {{site.mesh_product_name}}.
+The steps will consider configuring PKI for the mesh `default`.
+To configure Vault for a different mesh, replace `default` with the mesh name of your choice.

+1. Configure the Certificate Authority

+    {{site.mesh_product_name}} can work with either Root CA or with Intermediate CA.

+    {% navtabs %}
+    {% navtab Root CA %}
+    Create a new PKI for the `default` Mesh called `kuma-pki-default`
+    ```sh
+    vault secrets enable -path=kuma-pki-default pki
+    ```
+    Generate a new Root Certificate Authority for the `default` Mesh
+    ```
+    vault secrets tune -max-lease-ttl=87600h kuma-pki-default
+    vault write -field=certificate kuma-pki-default/root/generate/internal \
+      common_name="Kuma Mesh Default" \
+      uri_sans="spiffe://default" \
+      ttl=87600h
+    ```
+    {% endnavtab %}
+    {% navtab Intermediate CA %}
+    Create a new Root Certificate Authority and save it to a file called `ca.pem`.
+    ```sh
+    vault secrets enable pki
+    vault secrets tune -max-lease-ttl=87600h pki
+    vault write -field=certificate pki/root/generate/internal \
+      common_name="Organization CA" \
+      ttl=87600h > ca.pem
+    ```
+    You can also use your current Root CA, retrieve PEM-encoded certificate and save it to `ca.pem`

+    Create a new PKI for the `default` Mesh
+    ```sh
+    vault secrets enable -path=kuma-pki-default pki
+    ```

+    Generate Intermediate CA for the `default` Mesh
+    ```sh
+    vault write -format=json kuma-pki-default/intermediate/generate/internal \
+        common_name="Kuma Mesh Default" \
+        uri_sans="spiffe://default" \
+        | jq -r '.data.csr' > pki_intermediate.csr
+    ```

+    Sign the Intermediate CA with the Root CA. Make sure to pass the right path for the PKI that has the Root CA.
+    In this example, the path is just `pki`, if the PKI of you root CA is called `root-pki` the path would be `root-pki/root/sign-intermediate`
+    ```sh
+    vault write -format=json pki/root/sign-intermediate csr=@pki_intermediate.csr \
+      format=pem_bundle \
+      ttl="43800h" \
+      | jq -r '.data.certificate' > intermediate.cert.pem
+    ```

+    Set the certificate of signed Intermediate CA to the `default` Mesh PKI.
+    We have to include the public certificate of the Root CA, otherwise data plane proxies won't be able to verify the certificates.
+    ```sh
+    cat intermediate.cert.pem > bundle.pem
+    echo "" >> bundle.pem
+    cat ca.pem >> bundle.pem
+    vault write kuma-pki-default/intermediate/set-signed certificate=@bundle.pem
+    ```
+    {% endnavtab %}
+    {% endnavtabs %}

+2. Create a role for generating data plane proxy certificates

+    Create a role that will be used by the control plane to generate data plane proxy certificates.
+    ```sh
+    vault write kuma-pki-default/roles/dataplanes \
+      allowed_uri_sans="spiffe://default/*,kuma://*" \
+      key_usage="KeyUsageKeyEncipherment,KeyUsageKeyAgreement,KeyUsageDigitalSignature" \
+      ext_key_usage="ExtKeyUsageServerAuth,ExtKeyUsageClientAuth" \
+      client_flag=true \
+      require_cn=false \
+      basic_constraints_valid_for_non_ca=true \
+      max_ttl="720h" \
+      "ttl"="720h"
+    ```

+3. Create a policy to use a new role

+    Create a policy that enables the control plane to generate certificates for data plane proxies.
+    ```sh
+    cat > kuma-default-dataplanes.hcl <<- EOM
+    path "/kuma-pki-default/issue/dataplanes"
+    {
+      capabilities = ["create", "update"]
+    }
+    EOM
+    vault policy write kuma-default-dataplanes kuma-default-dataplanes.hcl
+    ```

+4. Create a Vault token

+    Create a Vault token that will be used by the control plane.
+    ```sh
+    vault token create -format=json -policy="kuma-default-dataplanes" | jq -r ".auth.client_token"
+    ```
+    The output of the command should print a Vault token that can be then used in the `conf.fromCp.auth.token` setting on the `Mesh` object

 ## Enabling Vault Authentication